 What is Bollywhack?

 Bollywood meets Waacking?!?!
-Created by Kumari Suraj in 2009, Bollywhack fuses Bollywood Dance, Bhangra, Khattak, Bharatanatyam and other traditional movement from Kumari's South Asian roots, with the 70's Disco styles of Punking & Whacking.
+Created by Kumari Suraj in 2009, Bollywhack fuses Bollywood Dance, Bhangra, Kathak, Bharatanatyam and other traditional movement from Kumari's South Asian roots, with the 70's Disco styles of Punking & Whacking.
 This cross cultural connection is a seamless union of powerful arms, elegant hand gestures, exotic poses and dramatic story telling facial expressions.
-Since it's relaunch May 2016 Bollywhack reached over 1 million views on social media in 4 short months.
-Kumari Suraj, Bollywhack and her crew House of Suraj are currently being featured on India's #1 rated reality dance television show, Dance Plus Season 3 on Star Plus channel exposing 1 billion people to this innovative style.
+In 4 short months since it's May 2016 relaunch Bollywhack reached over 1 million views on social media.
+Kumari Suraj, Bollywhack and her crew House of Suraj were semi finalists on India's #1 rated reality dance television show, Dance Plus Season 3 on Star Plus channel exposing 1 billion people to this innovative style.

 Bollywhack Background & Mission